Amy Ashenfelter, Clinical Consultant

 Amy Ashenfelter has been working with Allies in Caring since January 2015, she serves as a clinical consultant and is also a Master level therapist.
 She holds a master’s in counseling and applied psychology from Rowan University and a certificate from Drexel University in applied behavior analysis and is currently pursuing BCBA certification.
 She has 3 soon to be step-children.
 Her favorite part about working for Allies in Caring is “The rapport I’ve built with the other clinicians, the opportunity to support them by processing cases, and interacting with all of my families.”

-Daniela Avila, Community Engagement Assistant
+Daniela Avila, Clinical Administrative Assistant

 Daniela was born in Moroleon Guanajuato, Mexico.
 She came to the United States when she was two years old.
 Seeing both of her parents struggle to communicate in a different language had always made her cherish her Spanish and learn English enough to help her parents.